vrapeutic/GardenDo-WebXR/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-A plant watering exercise that is designed to address and measure the various variables of attention

 ### Description

-That's this file, where you can tell people what your cool website does and how you built it.
+A plant watering exercise that is designed to address and measure the various variables of attention.

 ### Story